 This specification uses terminology and definitions from ISO/IEC 29100:2011 "Information Technology -- Security techniques -- Privacy Framework" [ISO 29100:2011] and other published, FIP-based best practices, to maintain consistency with the terms commonly used in regulations.
 If a jurisdiction’s terms are not compatible with this specification, these internationally-defined terms can be mapped to localized terms.
 For example, PII Principal in this document maps to the term Data Subject in European legislation.
 For ease of mapping and use, this document will define those terms for clarity and specificity for this specification.

-Although this specification uses the ISO 29100 lexicon, its use of this language is not prescriptive, and the terms should be replaced according to the jurisdiction that regulates its provision.
-The specification is based on privacy and data protection principles as set out in various data protection laws, regulations and international standards
+Although this specification uses the ISO 29100 lexicon, its use of this language is not normative, and the terms should be replaced according to the jurisdiction that regulates its provision.
+The JSON field names are normative.
+The specification is based on privacy and data protection principles as set out in various data protection laws, regulations and international standards.

 Collection